openvinotoolkit/mediapipe/mediapipe/calculators/ovms/calculators.md

 # How to reuse existing graph from MediaPipe in OpenVINO Model Server
 ## How to get models used in MediaPipe demos
-To get the model used in MediaPipe demo you can either trigger build target that depends upon that model and then search in bazel cache or download directly from locations below
+To get the model used in MediaPipe demo you can either trigger build target that depends upon that model and then search in bazel cache or download directly from locations below.
 * https://storage.googleapis.com/mediapipe-models/
 * https://storage.googleapis.com/mediapipe-assets/

 ## How to prepare OpenVINO Model Server deployment with Mediapipe
-We have to prepare OVMS configuration files and models repository.
+We must prepare OVMS configuration files and models repository.
 There are two ways that would have different benefits:
 1) First one would be better if you want to have just one model server service containing all servables.
 This may be especially useful if you will reuse models between several pipelines in the same deployment.
 In this case servables directory structure would look like:
 ```
 servables/